 You can also choose to send your survey via text message.
 With this approach, you benefit from sending your survey to a device that most people carry almost all of the time.

-If you’re going to text route, make sure your message is still professional.
-Casual texts may be okay among your social circle, but you want it to read similarly to an email when you’re texting for business purposes.
+If you’re going the text route, make sure your message is still professional.
+Casual texts may be okay among your social circle, but you want them to read similarly to an email when you’re texting for business purposes.